 Millikin University School of Music has been NASM accredited since 1934, with a vibrant community of 50 faculty and 163 students, offering degrees in Performance, Music Education, Commercial Music, and Music Business, as well as a Bachelor of Arts degree in Music.
 The School of Music’s curriculum embraces the interdisciplinarity of diverse musical and academic experiences.
 The School of Music is designated as an “All Steinway School.”
 A Millikin education is characterized by Performance Learning — a unique approach to learning that challenges students to engage with third party stakeholders in the performance of their academic discipline.
 Students apply their learning to professional experiences both in Decatur and around the world.
 Millikin University’s mission is to deliver on the promise of education, preparing students for professional success, democratic citizenship in a global environment, and a personal life of meaning and value.

-To receive full consideration, please submit: 1) letter of application, in which candidates should articulate a vision for MIS compatible with undergraduate programs of study, 2) curriculum vitae, and 3) names and contact information for three professional references to www.millikin.edu/employment.
+To receive full consideration, please submit: 1) letter of application, 2) vision statement (max.
+500 words) for MIS compatible with undergraduate programs of study, 3) curriculum vitae, and 4) names and contact information for three professional references to www.millikin.edu/employment.
 Candidates should be prepared to submit additional materials upon request.

 Inquiries may be sent to Dr. Katherine Leo, Search Committee Chair: firstname.lastname@example.org.